therealergo/IttyBittyBitcoin/README.md

-# IttyBittyBitcoin
-IttyBittyBitcoin V1.0AR
+# IttyBittyBitcoin V1.0AR
 ------------
-Description:
+# Description
-	IttyBittyBitcoin is a set of well-documented free open-source cross-platform Java tools for working with bitcoin addresses.
+	IttyBittyBitcoin is a set of free open-source cross-platform Java tools for working with bitcoin addresses.
 It can either be used as a library or run from the command line.
 ------------
-Command reference:
+# Command reference
 ['checksum'                 or 'c' ] <a>
     <a>: Hexadecimal input: Value to compute checksum of.
     Compute checksum of the given value, which is the last 4 bytes of the result of SHA-256 hashing the value twice.
 ['privateKeyToPublicPoint'  or 'kp'] <a> <b>
     <a>: Hexadecimal input: Private key.
     <b>: Boolean     input: Point compressed?
     Compute the public point that this private key represents.
 This point is used to compute the public key and address.
 ['publicPointToPublicKey'   or 'pK'] <a>
     <a>: Hexadecimal input: Public point.
     Compute the SHA-256 hash followed by the RIME MD-160 hash of the given value, turning the given public point into a public key.